-\begin{proof}[Proof Sketch] Let $\mathsf{Ind}^{\textsc C}_k$ be graph parameter that counts the number of induced subgraphs on $k$ vertices that are connected, i.e., the number of $k$-graphlets.
+\begin{proposition} For $k > 1$, counting the number of $k$-graphlets has WL-dimension $k-1$. \end{proposition} \begin{proof}[Proof Sketch] Let $\mathsf{Ind}^{\textsf C}_k$ be graph parameter that counts the number of induced subgraphs on $k$ vertices that are connected, i.e., the number of $k$-graphlets.
 For graph property $\phi$, let $E^\phi_k$ be the set of all edge-subsets of the complete graph on $k$ vertices, such that the corresponding subgraph satisfies property $\phi$. \cite{DBLP:journals/algorithmica/RothS20} showed that the problem of counting all induced subgraphs on $k$ vertices that satisfy $\phi$ is a graph motif parameter, and that the $k$-clique is in the support of the parameter precisely when Furthermore, they show that if $\phi$ is closed under removal of edges, then $E^\phi_k\setminus \{0\}$ forms a so-called simplical graph complex and the reduced Euler characteristic of this simplical complex is also non-zero exactly when the $k$-clique is in the support of the parameter (see \citep{jonsson2008simplicial} for details regarding these notions).

-Now, let us use $\textsc{C}$ for the property of being connected and $\mathsf{NC}$ for its complement, i.e., disconnectedness.
+Now, let us use $\textsf{C}$ for the property of being connected and $\mathsf{NC}$ for its complement, i.e., disconnectedness.
 Property $\mathsf{NC}$ is closed under removal of edges and its simplical complexes are well understood (cf.,~\citep{jonsson2008simplicial}).
 In particular, their reduced Euler characteristic is known to be $\pm(k-1)!$, which is non-zero for natural $k$.
 Now, it is enough to observe that as the properties are complementary and the sums thus form an alternating sum of binomials.
 Since the left-hand sum is non-zero, so is the right-hand sum for property $\mathsf{C}$.
-We can therefore conclude that the $k$-clique is in the support of $\mathsf{Ind}^{\textsc C}_k$\footnote{This observation was already mentioned implicitly but without details in \cite{Roth_2019}.}, demonstrating that the maximal treewidth in the support is at least $k-1$.
-The argument of \cite{DBLP:journals/algorithmica/RothS20} also implicitly shows by construction that the support contains no graphs with more than $k$ vertices, thus also confirming that the treewidth in $\mathsf{Supp}(\mathsf{Ind}^{\textsc C}_k)$ is no higher than $k-1$.
+We can therefore conclude that the $k$-clique is in the support of $\mathsf{Ind}^{\textsf C}_k$\footnote{This observation was already made implicitly but without details in \cite{Roth_2019}.}, demonstrating that the maximal treewidth in the support is at least $k-1$.
+The argument of \cite{DBLP:journals/algorithmica/RothS20} also implicitly shows by construction that the support contains no graphs with more than $k$ vertices, thus also confirming that the treewidth in $\mathsf{Supp}(\mathsf{Ind}^{\textsf C}_k)$ is no higher than $k-1$.
 Applying \Cref{mainmotif} completes the argument. \end{proof}